-Technology of the Past - Choose two of the following activities: Spinning: learn how wool is processed, from shearing the sheep to making a cloth item.
+Technology of the Past - Choose two of the following activities:

+- Spinning: learn how wool is processed, from shearing the sheep to making a cloth item.
 Help prepare the wool for spinning as you card it.
-See a demonstration of how wool is spun into thread or yarn.

-• Blacksmithing: learn about the many items a blacksmith would have made in the 1800s and the tools that he would have used.
-Watch as our blacksmith heats and hammers iron into a useful item like a nail or "S" hook.

-• Churning Butter: butter was an essential food for the settlers in 1800s Alabama.
+See a demonstration of how wool is spun into thread or yarn. - Blacksmithing: learn about the many items a blacksmith would have made in the 1800s and the tools that he would have used.
+Watch as our blacksmith heats and hammers iron into a useful item like a nail or "S" hook. - Churning Butter: butter was an essential food for the settlers in 1800s Alabama.
 Learn the science and history behind making butter and the tools we use to make it.
-Try your hand at churning butter and watch as butter "makes."

-• Using Farm Tools and Equipment: learn how corn, the most important food crop for southern settlers, was shelled and ground into meal.
-If time allows, learn about additional farm equipment and tools such as plows and row planters.

-• Woodworking: see a demonstration of using a draw knife to shape a piece of wood and learn about some of the other tools our ancestors used when turning wood into useful items.
+Try your hand at churning butter and watch as butter "makes." - Using Farm Tools and Equipment: learn how corn, the most important food crop for southern settlers, was shelled and ground into meal.
+Enjoy watching a demonstration of an authentic 1800s corn grinder and a sheller. - Woodworking: see a demonstration of using a draw knife to shape a piece of wood and learn about some of the other tools our ancestors used when turning wood into useful items.